Creating custom questions

 After a candidate completes a test with a question that needs manual validation, you will receive an email inviting you to manually validate the answer to the question.
 The system then calculates a final score.

-Create programming exercise
+Create language-specific exercise

 You can edit the details of the existing question, including adding a zip file, before choosing the settings.